cube-drone/rt0/players-guide/src/gm/factions.md

 # Also

-## The Ouroborous
+## The Antiouro

-They legitimately do not exist.
+The Ouroborous legitimately do not exist.
 They are a fantasy cooked up by the Executare.
-Circles are everywhere because circles are a _commonly used shape_.
+The secret symbol of the Ouroborous, cicles, are everywhere because circles are a _commonly used shape_.

 However, the anti-Ouroborous conspiracy theory community keeps getting larger and larger.
 These are an ever-increasing number of people shadow-boxing with reality itself and _losing, badly_.

 The wild tales of what the Ouroborous are up to increase in scope and madness on every successive iteration: they're Satan worshippers, they control the Earth government, they're abusing their mind control powers to sneak pro-Ouroboros messaging into children's television programming.
-Many of the anti-Ouroborous are convinced that the Earth is flat, despite being able to look at it from the Moon's viewports.
+Many of the anti-Ouroborous are convinced that the Earth is flat, despite being able to _look directly at it_ from the Moon's viewports.

 ### The Moon

-delusion and madness ahoy
+Lunette Quigley, shaman of the Anti-Ouroborous delusion and madness ahoy